With college admissions as competitive as it is today, the college essay can mean the difference between an acceptance or rejection letter.

 Admissions officers are increasingly turning to the essay as a means of evaluating students.
-Many applicants fail to take advantage of the essay—they choose the wrong question, write about an inappropriate topic, or just fail to put together a compelling essay.
+Many applicants fail to take advantage of the application essay—they choose the wrong question, write about an inappropriate topic, or just fail to put together a compelling essay.

 So, what should applicants write about?
 Here, we breakdown the six questions from this year’s Common Application, an online application accepted by more than 450 colleges and universities.
 (Even colleges that don’t accept the Common App tend to have essay prompts that are the same or similar.)